cinemagoer/cinemagoer/docs/usage/access.rst

 ==============

 Cinemagoer uses a single access system based on IMDb downloadable datasets.
+Before querying data, download IMDb non-commercial datasets and import them with :file:`s32cinemagoer.py` into a local database (for example, ``sqlite:///cinemagoer.db``).

+The database can be SQLite or any other engine supported by SQLAlchemy.

 +------------------+-------------+----------------------+
 | access system    | aliases     | data source          |